kelp404/enju/README.md

 save: (refresh=no) ->
     ###
     Save this document.
-    @param refresh: {bool} Refresh the index after performing the operation.
+    @param refresh {bool} Refresh the index after performing the operation.
     @returns {promise} (Document)
     ###
 ```